Distribution of the bad part of class groups: Introduction

-which is qualitatively different from what is predicted by the heuristics, i.e., (\ref{eqn:nonzero-probability}) and (\ref{eqn:finite moment}).
-According to this example, the statistical behaviour of $\operatorname{Cl}_K[2^\infty]$ should be considered more carefully than other parts.
-See \cite{Gerth1987,smith2022distribution} for example.
-On the other hand, we can also try to generalize the genus theory for quadratic number fields to general ones, whose details are given in \S~\ref{section:non-randomness} following the idea of Ishida~\cite[Chapter 4]{ishida1976genus}.
-Here we present the main result in a brief way.
-Let $K/\mathbb{Q}$ be a number field, and let $q$ be a prime.
-If we have ideal factorization $p\mathscr{O}_K={\mathfrak{p}}_1^{e_1}\cdots{\mathfrak{p}}_m^{e_m}$ such that $\gcd(e_1,\dots,e_m)\equiv0\bmod{q}$, then we call $p$ a \emph{\ram{prime}{$q$}}.
-For any number field $K/\mathbb{Q}$, define its \emph{genus group} $\mathcal{G}$ to be the Galois group of the maximal unramified extension $Kk/K$ obtained by composing with an abelian extension $k/\mathbb{Q}$.
-Then, genus theory implies the following. \begin{theorem} Let \(K/\mathbb{Q}\) be a number field with maximal abelian subextension $K_0/\mathbb{Q}$.
+Based on this example, an idea for the study of distribution of class groups is to apply the genus theory for general number fields and try to obtain similar results.
+The introduction of genus theory is given in Section~\ref{section:non-randomness} following Ishida~\cite[Chapter 4]{ishida1976genus}.
+Here we present the main result in a brief way. \begin{definition} Let $K/\mathbb{Q}$ be a number field. \begin{enumerate} \item For each rational prime $p$, if we have ideal factorization $p\mathscr{O}_K={\mathfrak{p}}_1^{e_1}\cdots{\mathfrak{p}}_n^{e_n}$, then define

+to be the greatest common divisor of its ramification indices. \item Define the \emph{genus group} $\mathcal{G}$ of $K$ to be the Galois group of the maximal unramified extension $Kk/K$ obtained by composing with an abelian number field $k/\mathbb{Q}$. \end{enumerate} \end{definition} Then for a rational prime $q$, we have the following estimate on the $q$-rank of the the genus group. \begin{theorem} Let \(K/\mathbb{Q}\) be a number field with maximal abelian subextension $K_0/\mathbb{Q}$.
 Fix a rational prime \(q\) dividing $n:=[K:\mathbb{Q}]$.
 Then, the \(q\)-rank of the genus group \(\mathcal{G}\) admits the following inequality

-\end{theorem} The genus group of $K$, by definition, is the quotient of the ideal class group.
-P.Roquette and H.Zassenhaus~\cite{RZ1969ClassRank} construct a subgroup of the class group that is associated to ramified primes.
-The main theorem of their paper says the following. \begin{theorem} Let \(K\) be a number field of degree \(n\) over \(\mathbb{Q}\) and \(q\) be a given prime number, then
+\end{theorem} Note that the genus group of $K$, by definition, is the quotient of the ideal class group.
+Thereby we have an estimate for $\operatorname{rk}_q\operatorname{Cl}_K$.
+On the other hand, the work of P.Roquette and H.Zassenhaus~\cite{RZ1969ClassRank} says that we can construct a subgroup of $\operatorname{Cl}_K$, which could be used for the estimate of the $q$-rank.
+And the main theorem of their paper says the following. \begin{theorem}\cite[Theorem 1]{RZ1969ClassRank} Let \(K\) be a number field of degree \(n\) over \(\mathbb{Q}\) and \(q\) be a given prime number, then

-\end{theorem} The obvious difference compared to genus theory is that we do not require that $p$ be $1\bmod{q}$ in the condition.
-For more details and comparison between these two theories, see \S~\ref{section:non-randomness}.